angadhn/MySite/_notes/Space Data Center Analysis.md

 Now, Sam Altman has also talked up nuclear energy as a solution, which I suspect is maybe a more desirable solution from an energy and climate angle but the regulatory barriers need resolution.
 So, space, in theory, sounds like a speedier answer from a regulatory framework—as a space person, I'd love nothing more than for there to be a strong economic case for space[^1].
 But to deliver GW-scale SDCs require engineering solar arrays in the km scale, which will not be easy.
 Even the 40 MW system, that Starcloud used to benchmark against TDCs, would need a square of side 357m.
 This would far exceed the span of largest space structure ever built—the ISS is about 100 m.

 So, there's now at least one YCombinator-backed company, Starcloud Inc., working on building SDCs—they released a white paper on this and I decided to dive in (with Claude to speedrun my analysis, of course).
-They begin by pointing us to some of the unique benefits of space solar, the main one being its 95%+ [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) versus just a median capacity factor of 24% for US terrestrial solar (under 10% in northern Europe.
+They begin by pointing us to some of the unique benefits of space solar, the main one being its 95%+ [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) versus just a median capacity factor of 24% for US terrestrial solar (under 10% in northern Europe).
 They continue to say that combined with 40% higher peak power due to no atmospheric losses, you get over 5x the energy output from the same solar array.
 This is not exactly my forte so I am not fact-checking these claims—let's accept them as true.

 ## My qualifications

 If I can claim a bit of domain expertise, it's on the space side.
 Reading Starcloud's whitepaper, I felt I could use my limited expertise from [designing mission for in-space assembled large space telescopes and analysing them](https://www.sciencedirect.com/science/article/pii/S0094576524004612) to understand their techno-economic analysis.

 ## Space challenges

 Now, in-space assembly of large space structures, like large aperture telescopes, comes with its own challenges.
 For the sake of this analysis, I will classify them in the same three categories as I did at the start for TDCs but present them in reverse order:
 1. Real estate: Starcloud's target is to achieve a 5 GW cluster spanning, with solar arrays spanning 4 km by 4 km—this would comfortably become the largest structure in space—which will need in-space assembly.
 This is, in some sense, equivalent to real estate.
 2. Cooling (aka Thermal Management): On Earth, data centers use air (convection) and water cooling (conduction) but in space, thermal management requires radiation, which is less efficient—convection is impossible in a vacuum and while water could extract heat from the center, cooling that heated up water would then pose another problem.